Des Moines Police Department (Iowa): Substation

-In addition to the police department headquarters, the Des Moines Police Department also has a substation located at 1222 24th St, Des Moines, Iowa.
+In addition to the police department headquarters, the Des Moines Police Department also has a substation located at 1300 Scott Ave, Des Moines, Iowa.
 The substation houses the Des Moines Police Department Traffic Unit.

 November 2016 shooting

 On November 2, 2016, Des Moines Police Department Officer Sergeant Anthony Beminio and Urbandale Police Department Officer Justin Martin were killed in ambush-style shootings near Des Moines.
 The shooting received national attention as President Barack Obama described the killings as “shameful acts of violence," and continued on to say “Sgt.
 Anthony Beminio and Officer Justin Martin represented our best, most decent instincts as human beings — to serve our neighbors, to put ourselves in harm’s way for someone else.”
 The lone suspect, Scott Michael Greene, was quickly identified and apprehended by the Dallas County Sheriff's Office and the Iowa State Patrol the same day.

 Fallen officers

 In the history of the Des Moines Police Department, 23 officers and 1 K9 unit have been killed in the line of duty.